GlobalWebIndex/platform2.0-qa-challenge/README.md

 In this assigment you need to implement a E2E testing of your taste based on a preexisting micro application.
 Instructions on how to run the micro application can be found right below.
 Please take your time with the assignment, we think it should not take more than 6 hours.

-### Micro application
+### `My Charts` Micro application

-The micro application consists of a
+Charts are a central piece of our platform. `My Charts` is a small app that allows you to view your existing charts.
+This micro application consists of a
 - dummy server with a single endpoint and
 - a 3-page web interface where the e2e testing should only take place on the first page